Vindelfjällen Nature Reserve: Mammals

 Vindelfjällen home to many mammals characteristic of Swedish forests.
 A typical example is the moose (Alces alces), present in significant number in the coniferous and birch forests in the major valleys.
 Tärnaån River was one of the first sites where the Eurasian beaver (Castor fiber) was reintroduced in Sweden in 1924, after the total disappearance of the species in 1871.
 The major Swedish predators threatened in Sweden, are also well established in Vindelfjällen.
 In 2004 at least three families of Eurasian lynx (Lynx lynx, a vulnerable species in Sweden), which is significant in view of the extent of the territories of these animals.
 The brown bear (Ursus arctos, vulnerable species in Sweden) was once abundant in the Vindel River Valley, and although they are still present in the reserve, their numbers have decreased significantly.
 The Eurasian wolf (Canis lupus lupus, critically endangered in Sweden) seems to have completely disappeared from the region.
 Finally, the wolverine (Gulo gulo, classified as endangered in Sweden) is well established in the reserve.
 Although it is typically a forest animal, it is no longer present in the forests of Sweden except for near the mountains and Vindelfjällen is no exception.
 This is likely due to large population around Ammarfjället.
 Other predators include the red fox (Vulpes vulpes), which, as in most Swedish mountains, is expanding rapidly and competing with the arctic fox (Vulpes lagopus) even in the tundra.

 Several species of mammals are more characteristics of alpine tundra, such as reindeer (Rangifer tarandus).
-As in the rest of the country, reindeer are all domesticated and belong to Sami villages, but live in a state of semi-freedom.
+As in the rest of the country, reindeer are all domesticated and belong to Sámi villages, but live in a state of semi-freedom.
 In total there were over 20,000 reindeer in the Vindelfjällen mountain range.
 Another feature of the Scandinavian tundra lemming species is the Norway lemming (Lemmus lemmus).
 Its fame rests notably on its periodic population explosions.
 Indeed, every four years on average, the number of these rodents increases dramatically and will invade large areas before quickly dying off.
 Favorable weather conditions and good access to food are the most likely reasons for the sharp population increases.
 Their mass death is less well understood, perhaps related to the decrease in vegetation caused by their excessive consumption or the spread of epidemics among the population.
 Regardless, this phenomenon is extremely important for the entire ecosystem of the mountain.
 This is particularly the case for the most symbolic animal of the Reserve; the arctic fox.
 These foxes breed almost exclusively in years of lemming population explosion.
 There are only about 200 arctic fox in the Scandinavian Mountains, and is therefore classified as critically endangered in Sweden.
 Vindelfjällen is one of the most important areas of all the mountains for this species, and it is actively protected.
 The Björkfjället mountain range is one of the best areas of Vindelfjällen for these small canines, but they are present in the Artfjället mountain range as well.